SamPrewitt/SamPrewitt.github.io/index.md

 ### Intended Terrain
 Trail bikes have between 120 and 150mm of suspension travel.
-Intended terrain could be anyting from local XC trails to the lift-assisted bike park.
+Intended terrain could be anything from local XC trails to a lift-assisted bike park.
+* Roots
+* Rock gardens
+* Rock rolls
+* Gap jumps
+* Drops
+* etc.